Beijing reports no new COVID-19 cases

-BEIJING, Aug.
-2 (Xinhua) -- No new confirmed, asymptomatic or suspected cases of COVID-19 were reported in Beijing Saturday, the municipal health commission said Sunday.
+No new confirmed, asymptomatic or suspected cases of COVID-19 were reported in Beijing Sunday, the municipal health commission said Monday.

-Two people were discharged from hospital after recovery, the commission said in a daily report.

-Beijing has recorded three confirmed cases related to the confirmed or asymptomatic cases in the city of Dalian, northeast China's Liaoning Province.
+Beijing has also recorded three confirmed cases related to the new infections in Dalian, northeast China's Liaoning Province.

 There is one asymptomatic case still under medical observation.